top of page

 • Course Catalog | American Offshore Wind Academy

 Explore AOWA’s comprehensive offshore wind training programs.
-Find courses designed for professionals at every stage of their careers Upcoming Sessions Offshore Wind Blade Testing and Inspection Workshop Safety July 24, 2025 View Course Offshore Wind Operation and Maintenance Operation September 22-23, 2025 View Course Offshore Wind Transmission Course Technology October 14-16, 2025 View Course Floating Offshore Wind Masterclass Development October 23, 2025 View Course Financing Offshore Wind From Auction To FID Financing Coming Fall 2025 - Enroll to stay updated View Course Offshore Wind Upskilling Course Development Coming Fall 2025 - Enroll to stay updated View Course Offshore Wind MetOcean Training Course Development Spring Session: May 12, 2025 Fall Session: On demand - Enroll now View Course OSW Risk Management, Insurance & Marine Warranty Surveying Development Spring Session: May 15, 2025 Fall Session: On demand - Enroll now View Course Auctions and Bid Strategies for Offshore Wind Development On demand - Enroll now View Course Performance Based Safety Management Systems in OSW Safety On demand - Enroll now View Course Offshore Wind Ports and Vessels Course Construction On demand - Enroll now View Course Offshore Wind Geophysical and Geotechnical Training Development On demand - Enroll now View Course Load more
+Find courses designed for professionals at every stage of their careers Upcoming Sessions Offshore Wind Operation and Maintenance Operation September 22-23, 2025 View Course Offshore Wind Transmission Course Technology October 14-16, 2025 View Course Floating Offshore Wind Masterclass Development October 23, 2025 View Course Auctions and Bid Strategies for Offshore Wind Development November 18, 2025 View Course Financing Offshore Wind From Auction To FID Financing Fall 2025 edition TBA - Enroll to stay updated View Course Offshore Wind Blade Testing and Inspection Workshop Safety Fall 2025 edition TBA - Enroll to stay updated View Course Offshore Wind Upskilling Course Development Coming Fall 2025 - Enroll to stay updated View Course Offshore Wind MetOcean Training Course Development Spring Session: May 12, 2025 Fall Session: On demand - Enroll now View Course OSW Risk Management, Insurance & Marine Warranty Surveying Development Spring Session: May 15, 2025 Fall Session: On demand - Enroll now View Course Performance Based Safety Management Systems in OSW Safety On demand - Enroll now View Course Offshore Wind Ports and Vessels Course Construction On demand - Enroll now View Course Offshore Wind Geophysical and Geotechnical Training Development On demand - Enroll now View Course Load more

 • Op-Eds (List) | AOWA

 Explore expert insights and industry perspectives on offshore wind energy from AOWA's network of thought leaders, innovators, and policy voices.
-Op-Eds After Empire June 19th.
+Op-Eds Hurricanes & Offshore Wind July 10th, 2025 Written by Sarah McElman, Lead Consultant at Metocean Expert Americas.
+Read More What is a Geotechnical and Geophysical Site Investigation & Why Does it Matter?
+June 27th, 2025 Written By Creed Goff, R.G. and reviewed by Justin Bailey and Robert Mecarini from Alpine Ocean Seismic Survey, Inc. Read More After Empire June 19th.
 2025 Written by Dawn MacDonald, Global Offshore Wind Sector Lead at AECOM Read More Let Developers Lead: The Smarter Path Forward For Offshore Wind May 30th, 2025 Written by Siniša Lozo, Director of Business Development at Naver Energy Read More Offshore Wind: The Reliability Anchor Hiding in Plain Sight May 16th, 2025 Written by Adrienne Downey, Director of Offshore Wind at Power Advisory LLC.
 Read More

 • After Empire | AOWA